quinnkeast/product-language-framework/README.md

 While there are a few wonderful examples of existing content guidelines out out on the internet, these existing references tend to belong to large companies and aren’t open-sourced for easy repurposing and adaptation by other product teams for their own use.

-This product language framework is a solution to these problems: it’s a complete set of useful and universal guidelines for strong UX copywriting that can be customized for your own product, and it’s a minimal static site that can be built, deployed, and put to use in seconds.
+This product language framework is a solution to these problems: it’s a complete set of useful and semi-universal guidelines for strong UX copywriting that can be customized and extended for your own product, and it’s a minimal static site that can be built, deployed, and put to use in seconds.

 ## Usage